 Kittanning in Armstrong County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Government & Politics • Industry & Commerce • Native Americans.
+This historical marker is listed in these topic lists: Native Americans • Settlements & Settlers • War, French and Indian.
 In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
-A significant historical date for this entry is March 12, 1900.
+A significant historical year for this entry is 1730.

 Location.
-40° 48.962′ N, 79° 30.982′ W. Marker is in Kittanning, Pennsylvania, in Armstrong County.
-Marker can be reached from Market Street.
-Located to right of steps to entrance of Armstrong County Courthouse.
+40° 48.513′ N, 79° 30.948′ W. Marker is in Kittanning, Pennsylvania, in Armstrong County.
+Marker is on South Water Street (U.S. 422) 0.1 miles south of Willow Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Kittanning PA 16201, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Kittanning or Attiqué Indian Town (approx. 0.4 miles away); Armstrong County Civil War Memorial (approx. half a mile away); Kittanning WW I Memorial Kittanning (approx. half a mile away); Armstrong County (approx. half a mile away); In Memory of General John Armstrong (approx. half a mile away); Fort Armstrong (approx. 1.7 miles away); Pittsburgh Plate Glass Ford City Works (approx. 2.8 miles away).
 Touch for a list and map of all markers in Kittanning.

 Also see . . .
 Kittanning.
 ExplorePAHistory.com (Submitted on September 25, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)